 With regard to subsection (a)(3), one commentor argued that the Board lacks the statutory authority to require an owner to "waive" applicable statutory deadlines where the owner chooses to delay filing a statement of justification (P.C. #9).
 This is simply incorrect.
 The Board has the authority to require that "up-front" justifications accompany all submittals.
-The "waiver" approach is provided as an option for the convenience of the owner.
+The delayed "justification" approach is provided as an option for the convenience of the owner.
+Absent the "waiver" provision, the option of delaying justification could disrupt administrative action and curtail public participation.